 The only thing I know for sure is that I won't be blogging here about affiliate marketing or SEO anymore.

-AMI House Buyers and Buying Katy will be my primary focuses moving forward.
+AMI House Buyers and Roots & Wings Realty Group will be my primary focuses moving forward.

 Small side note: From this point forward, I'll be using my married and legal name – Rae Dolan – everywhere online.